Hometown: Chaka Gopalpur Village, Odisha

 - In June 2014, she won the 200m and the 4x100m relay events at the 16th Asian Junior Athletics Championship in Taipei, China.

 - In 2014, she shifted to Hyderabad and got trained at Pullela Gopichand Academy.
-She got trained there with boys under the guidance of Coach N Ramesh.
+She got trained with boys under the guidance of Coach N Ramesh.

-- Her elder sister, Saraswati, took up a job in police to support Dutee get through the hardships and achieve her goals.
+- Her elder sister, Saraswati, took up a job in the police to support Dutee get through the hardships and achieve her goals.

 - In 2016, she became the first Indian women sprinter to participate in the Olympics 100 metre individual event.
 She clocked 11.30 seconds in the 100m relay, beating the Rio Olympics qualification mark of 11.32 seconds.